rajeshv23/twydev.github.io/_posts/2019-06-14-the-elements-of-style.md

   > - Quotes following keyword **that** do not need quotation marks.
   > - Proverbial expressions and familiar phrases of literary origin, colloquialisms and slang do not require quotation marks.
 - **References.** Abbreviate titles that occur frequently, giving full forms in an alphabetical list at the end.
 Give references in parenthesis or footnotes.
-- **Titles.** Prefers italics with capitalised initials.
-Omit initial "A" or "The" if you placed the possessive before them (e.g. *The Assasin's Creed* or Ubisoft's *Assasin's Creed*).
+- **Titles.** Prefers italics with capitalized initials.
+Omit initial "A" or "The" if you placed the possessive before them (e.g. *The Assassin's Creed* or Ubisoft's *Assassin's Creed*).

 ## Words and Expressions Commonly Misused